stephenB75/Bytewise-Nutritionist/replit.md

 - **CSRF Protection**: Double-submit cookie pattern
 - **Input Validation**: Zod schemas for all user inputs
 - **SQL Injection Prevention**: Drizzle ORM parameterized queries

+## Recent Implementation Updates

+### December 2024 - Bytewise Design System Implementation
+✓ Implemented complete Bytewise design system with brand typography (League Spartan, Work Sans, Quicksand)
+✓ Created LogoBrand component with precise character-based alignment system
+✓ Added seamless hero components with header integration across Dashboard and MealLogger
+✓ Updated color scheme to use Bytewise brand colors (pastel blue #a8dadc)
+✓ Enhanced all components with mobile-first responsive design and touch interactions
+✓ Fixed all TypeScript errors and implemented proper ImageWithFallback utility
+✓ Added Header component with fixed navigation and LogoBrand integration
+✓ Completed PWA-ready architecture with offline-capable design patterns

+### Data Architecture Note
+This implementation uses **server-side database storage** (PostgreSQL + Drizzle ORM) with Replit authentication, not localStorage.
+The attached verification report describes a different localStorage-based implementation that is not part of this codebase.

 The application is designed for mobile-first usage with PWA capabilities, allowing users to track nutrition on-the-go while maintaining a comprehensive web experience.